Common Questions about BYU CAPS Internship

 What recreational opportunities does the Provo area offer?

-In addition to the arguably "Best Snow on Earth" for skiing, this area also offers wonderful hiking, river rafting, biking, running, and all the outdoor sports that may be found in a mountain regions with four seasons.
+In addition to the arguably "Best Snow on Earth" for skiing, this area also offers wonderful hiking, river rafting, biking, running, and all the outdoor sports that may be found in a mountain region with four seasons.
 Additionally, there are great food venues, festivals, and theatre experiences around Utah.
 Park City is widely known for the Sundance Film Festival.
 We have the Utah Shakespeare Festival and Utah Arts Festival as well.
 To learn more about all Utah has to offer click here.

 For additional questions:

-We hope we answered most of your questions, however, we are also very open to contact if there were any additional questions that you may have.
-Please email michael_adams@byu.edu if there is a question you have about our wonderful internship!
+We hope we answered most of your questions, however, we are also very open to contact if there are any additional questions that you may have.
+Please email hoku_conklin@byu.edu if there is a question you have about our wonderful internship!